migtools/mig-operator/docs/direct_mig_requirements.md

 3. The exposed registry route must be configured in the source and destination MigClusters, this can be done by specifying the `spec.exposedRegistryPath` field or via the MTC UI.
-Please keep in mind that if the destination cluster is same as the host cluster (where migration controller exists), in such a scenario there is need to configure the exposed registry route for that particular MigCluster.
+Please keep in mind that if the destination cluster is same as the host cluster (where migration controller exists), in such a scenario there is no need to configure the exposed registry route for that particular MigCluster.

 4. The two spec flags in MigPlan CR - `indirectImageMigration` and `indirectVolumeMigration` , both of these flags need to